elgw/trafo/README.md

 In summary: scikit-learn takes up to 50 times longer to train.
 Up to 28 times longer to predict and use up to 144 times as much memory as trafo.

-Most likely the wrapping layer between python and the c code adds a considerable time for these small datasets.
+Most likely the wrapping layer between python and the c code adds a considerable time for these small datasets, for skl.
+Here are some tests also for the larger datasets:.

 | dataset       | method   |   t_train_avg |   t_train_std |   t_predict_avg |   t_predict_std |       mem_fit_kb |